diyorbek0309/web-course/README.md

 ### JavaScript DOM:

 14. What is DOM?
 Working with Selectors.
-15. Manipulating DOM elements.
+Manipulating DOM elements.
 AddEventlistener.
+15. Practise working with DOM.
 16. Practise working with DOM.
 17. Practise working with DOM.